aery32/sublime-aery32/README.md

 - Press `CTRL+SHIFT+P`, type install and press enter.
 - Select Aery32 from the list and press enter.

-**Manual installation**
+**Manual installation (works with ST2/3)**

-Download and unzip, or git clone, the plug-in into `Sublime Text 2/Packages/Aery32` folder.
-To access this folder open ST2 and select *Preferences - Browse packages...*
+Download and unzip, or git clone, the plug-in into `Packages/Aery32` folder.
+To access this folder open ST2/3 and select *Preferences - Browse packages...*

 ## Usage